kagisearch/kagi-docs/docs/kagi/company/faqs.md

 The circumstances may vary (check with your workplace manager) but in general both Kagi and Orion subscriptions can be expensed when you are using these products for work.

-Upon purchasing the product subscriptions you will receive a standard invoice that you cna use to expense these items.
+Upon purchasing the product subscriptions you will receive a standard invoice that you can use to expense these items.